BarunKGP/gpt-stories/README.md

 ### Generating Candidate Continuations
 Our system generates candidate continuations using GPT-Neo.
-We experimented with two methods of generating a prompt.
-The first method was to simply use the last n tokens of the story, and the second method was to use the knowledge graph to form the first j tokens of the prompt and the story to form the last n-j tokens.
+We experimented with two methods of generating a prompt:

+1. Simply use the last `n` tokens of the story,
+2. The second method was to use the knowledge graph to form the first `j` tokens of the prompt and the story to form the last `n-j` tokens.

 ### Scoring
 We developed four distinct knowledge-graph-based scoring functions to compare to a default of